Venezuela: Oil, Politics, and Globalization

 As much as 40 percent of the population makes its living from agriculture.
 However, conditions in the rural areas are poor: less than 10 percent of the land is arable.
 There is not much agricultural growth that could boost the economy.
 Paraguay is the sixth-largest producer of soybeans in the world, and cattle ranching is its other reliable commodity.
 A large portion of the marshlands have been transformed for agricultural purposes, but this has caused a loss of wetlands as a habitat.

 The economy is afflicted by poverty and an absence of opportunities and advantages.
 Connections to global markets are hindered by the lack of an international port.
 Corruption and unstable governments are the political system’s legacy.
 There is a wide disparity between the social elites, who own a high percentage of the land, and most of the population, which remains in poverty with poor living conditions.
-Large family size and the rural-to-urban shift has caused rapid growth of the urban areas.
+Large family size and the rural-to-urban shift has caused a rapid growth of the urban areas.
 Sixty percent of the population lives in the cities, and they often suffer from unsanitary conditions because of water pollution.
 The largest slums in the country are found in the expanse of the capital city of Asuncion, which has almost two million people.
 In the urban areas, there is a robust informal market economy that thrives on imported goods being redistributed to other countries, but there is no formal record-keeping system.
 An enormous number of black-market goods are brought in and re-sold to neighboring countries such as Brazil and Argentina, its two largest trading partners.
 In such conditions, crime and illegal activities thrive, and the rule of law is difficult to enforce.